-Further information about general rates, including how the rates revenue requirement is determined for each rating category, is detailed in the Funding Impact Statement on page 322.
+Further information about general rates, including how the rates revenue requirement is determined for each rating category, is detailed in the Funding Impact Statement on page 178 of volume one.

 TARGETED RATES

 Targeted rates are used where an activity benefits an easily identifiable group of ratepayers and it is appropriate that only this group be targeted to pay for some or all of a service.
 The funds collected must be used for the purpose for which they are rated.